stevencohn/OneMore/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (if applicable):**
  - OneNote Version: [e.g. Office 2019, O365, also 32bit or 64bit?]
- - OneMore Version [e.g. 3.4 - from the About dialog]
+ - OneMore Version [e.g. 3.4 - from the About dialog or from the log file]

 **Additional context**
 Add any other context about the problem here.
+Attach page XML file or the app log file as appropriate.
+You can find the log file here: %localappdata%\temp\OneMore.log